 Radio Times archive

-A letter of complaint about RT’s treatment of Doctor Who.
+The RT billings and a letter of complaint about RT’s treatment of Doctor Who.

 Available on BBC DVD